lfr/lfr.github.io/fun/_posts/2021-3-4-the-objects-you-know-and-love copy.md

 This journey beings in a surprisingly familiar place.
 When considering Functional Programming as an alternative to Object Oriented Programming, it's tempting to take the shortcut **functions** vs. **objects**, and understandably ask: what's wrong with objects?

 <div class="message">
-  This article was originally the first in the series, if you've read it before feel free to skip ahead or read the <a href="/fun/2021/02/16/journey-to-functional-wonderland/">re-written first article</a>.
+  This article was originally the first in the series, if you've read it before feel free to <!-- skip ahead or --> read the <a href="/fun/2021/02/16/journey-to-functional-wonderland/">re-written introduction article</a>.
 </div>

 ## Nothing's wrong with objects!